mopk/img-undrstndg/design.draft.md

 ## Frontend architecture

-Assuming responsiveness of the application is important frontend is a React.js application that updates its UI gradually with results after an upload is made.
+Assuming responsiveness of the application is important the application frontend is React.js that updates its UI gradually with results got in chunks over time after an upload is made.
 UI updates are done via states.
 The React.js application is deployed to S3 and delivered to users via AWS CloudFrond (CDN).

 ### Communication with backend

-Assuming image size can be more than 10 MB and images should be processed pristine React.js frontend uploads image to S3 storage via AWS API Gateway and Lambda function generating a presigned URL.
+Assuming image size can be more than 10 MB and images should be processed pristine React.js frontend uploads an image to S3 storage via AWS API Gateway and Lambda function generating a presigned URL working only for HTTP PUT method and the frontend origin.
 All presigned URLs expire in seconds and are used by React.js frontend for direct uploads of input to and downloads of results from S3.
-React.js is notified when intermediate and final results of image understanding are available using WebSocket (Socket.io) and API Gateway WebSocket API and its backing AWS Lambda functions.
+React.js frontend mantains a WebSocket (Socket.io) connection to and is notified when intermediate and final results of image understanding are available by API Gateway WebSocket API and its backing AWS Lambda functions.
-When results are available React.js frontend downloads them using API Gateway, Lambda functions and presigned URLs and updates its state.
+When results are available React.js frontend downloads them using API Gateway, Lambda functions and presigned URLs and updates its own state and UI.

 ## Backend architecture